Grey squirrel management

 Grey squirrels are native to North America, but were intentionally introduced to a number of sites in England and Ireland between 1876 and 1929.
 After establishing viable populations, they started to spread and cause problems.
 In 1937, a law was passed prohibiting their importation and keeping in Great Britain.
 They are now classed as a UK invasive non-native species (invasive alien species in the EU) due to their negative impacts.

-Current estimates put their population at around 2.5 million individuals, although there is no definitive figure, and they are now widely spread in large areas of England, Wales, the Scottish Lowlands, Northern Ireland and Ireland, where they tend to live at higher densities than the native red squirrel.
+Mammal Society estimates put their population at around 2.7 million individuals, although there is no definitive figure.
+They are now widely spread in large areas of England, Wales, the Scottish Lowlands, Northern Ireland and Ireland, where they tend to live at higher densities than the native red squirrel.
 They have serious negative impacts on red squirrel numbers (causing local extinctions) through competition and disease transmission, and bark strip young trees causing major damage and tree fatalities.

 Land managers, conservationists and volunteers currently use approved trapping or shooting methods to humanely manage grey squirrel numbers.
 However, the UK Squirrel Accord is fundraising for and funding research into a fertility control that would offer a non-lethal management method.
 Management, of all types, of grey squirrels on any land requires the landowner’s permission.